Germany - Things to Do in Germany in December

 Best Activities in December

-Rhine Valley Castle Tours and Wine Tasting
+Rhine Valley Castle and Wine Village Winter Tours

 December Events & Festivals

-Late November through December 24
+Late November through December 24 (opens the Friday before the first Advent Sunday)

 Dresden Striezelmarkt